wangxiang4/book/docs/math/0 Core Course/29 Chapter8 solid geometry.md

 ![Solid circumscribed sphere and inscribed sphere.svg](../../public/math/Core%20Course/Solid%20circumscribed%20sphere%20and%20inscribed%20sphere.svg)

 - In these relationships, be sure to make use of __the axial section of the solid__ when identifying geometric relationships.
-- The relationships are reciprocal: you can describe the circumscribed sphere of a cube, or the inscribed cube of a sphere — essentially, they are the same.
+- The relationships are reciprocal: describe the circumscribed sphere of a cube, or the inscribed cube of a sphere — essentially, they are the same.

 ## 4.Focus 1
 __The basic formulas of a sphere__
-- Master the basic formulas for the __volume__ and __surface area__ of a sphere.
+- Use __the volume and surface area formulas of a sphere__.
 - ###### Note that __the surface area is proportional to the square of the radius__, and __the volume is proportional to the cube of the radius__.
   - $\frac{S_1}{S_2}=(\frac{r_1}{r_2})^2$.
   - $\frac{V_1}{V_2}=(\frac{r_1}{r_2})^3$.